ASHUWILLTICOOK RAIL TRAIL:

-Note; A paved Spur Trail follows Berkshire Mall Rd up to the Berkshire Mall.
+Note; A paved Spur Trail follows US 7/Route 8 Connector Rd west up to the Berkshire Mall.

-The trail parallels Route 8 all the way to Adams, providing for many different starting points.
-The southern half passes by large bodies of water and keeps Route 8 in eyesight, while the northern half is more isolated with some nice views of Mt.
-Greylock.
-The trail is paved 10 feet wide and relatively flat, except in Adams where it is slightly downhill.
-You follow the Hoosic River wetlands.
-Mile markers are painted on the trail every mile.
-Informational signs a map boards located along the trail.
-Travel underneath Old State Rd at 0.3 miles, pass by Berkshire Pond, then cross Old State Rd at 1.7 miles.
-At 2 miles, you'll pass one of many old cement Whistle stop markers.
+The trail parallels Route 8 to Cheshire, but is generally isolated from the traffic noise.
+The grade is flat with just a slight descent until you cross into Adams where the grade is a bit steeper.
+You parallel the Hoosic River all the way to Adams, but won't always see the river.
+Pass by Berkshire Pond, then cross Old State Rd at 3.4 miles.
+At 3.7 miles, you'll pass one of many old cement Whistle stop markers.
 These W posts, let the train conductor know a crossing was coming up and he needed to blow the trains whistle.
 You now cross into Cheshire.
-You reach the beginning of the Cheshire Reservoir at 2.7 miles where you'll find benches and picnic tables along its shoreline.
-At 3.7 miles, you cross Farnam's Rd, where a causeway crosses the reservoir.
-Map board here.
-Cheshire Reservoir parking lot located on Farnam's Rd.
-A cross light gets you safely over Route 8 at 5.1 miles.
+At 4.4 miles you come alongside the Cheshire Reservoir where you'll find benches, picnic tables and informational signs along its shoreline.
+At 5.3 miles, you cross Farnam's Rd, where a causeway crosses the reservoir.
+Map Board here.
+Cheshire Reservoir parking lot located west just up Farnam's Rd.
+A cross light gets you safely over Route 8 at 6.8 miles.
+Route 8 parking lot to your left along with a Map Board.
 Cross a small bridge over Kitchen Brook.
-Pass by what I believe to be the old Cheshire Depot on your left, followed by the Railroad Street parking lots before crossing Church & Main St at 5.9 miles.
+Pass by what I believe to be the old Cheshire Depot on your left, followed by the 1st of two Railroad Street parking lots before crossing Church & Main St at 7.5 miles.
+Pass by the 2nd Railroad Street parking lot.

 Note; The Appalachian Trail uses Church St on its journey up Mt.
 Greylock.